dh1tw/dh1tw.de/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md

 | Windows          | amd64        | gcc-mingw-w64-x86-64    |
 | Windows          | i386         | gcc-mingw-w64-i686      |

-If your cgo program only uses the [standard C library](https://www.gnu.org/software/libc) this would actually be all you need.
+If your cgo program only uses the [standard C library](https://www.gnu.org/software/libc) this would be all you need.
 However, we often depend on additional libraries.
 For example, [remoteAudio](https://github.com/dh1tw/remoteAudio) depends also on `libopus` and `libportaudio`.
 Since our target architecture (e.g. `arm64`) differs from our host's architecture (`amd64`), we cannot simply install the needed libraries with `apt-get`.
 This would just install the `amd64` versions of those libraries.

 ## Add support for target architectures

-Debian based distributions come fortunately with [Multiarch support](https://wiki.ubuntu.com/MultiarchCross).
+Debian-based distributions come fortunately with [Multiarch support](https://wiki.ubuntu.com/MultiarchCross).
 This allows us to install library packages for multiple architectures on the same machine.
 Dependencies will be automatically correctly resolved.

 To my knowledge, Debian supports at least the following architectures:
 `amd64`, `i386`, `armel`, `armhf`, `arm64`, `mips`, `powerpc` and `ppc64el`.

-With the help of [dpkg, the Debian Package Manager](https://www.dpkg.org) we can add additional architectures (e.g. `arm64`) on our host system:
+With the help of [dpkg, the Debian Package Manager](https://www.dpkg.org) we can add additional architectures (e.g. `arm64`) to our host system:

 ```bash